exanauts/ExaPF.jl/docs/src/man/evaluators.md

   ```

 !!! note
-    Once the powerflow equations solved in a `update!` call, the solution `x` is stored in memory in the attribute `nlp.x`.
-The state `x` will be used as a starting point for the next resolution of powerflow equations.
+    Once the powerflow equations solved in a `update!` call, the solution ``x_k`` is stored implicitly in `nlp.buffer`.
+These values will be used as a starting point for the next resolution of powerflow equations.

 ## Passing the problem to an optimization solver with MathOptInterface